Child Support and Custody FAQs

 Normally, there are two ways you can start a new child support case:

 - You can ask the District’s Child Support Services Division (CSSD) to start a new child support case.
 You will be asked to complete an application, gather certain documents, and submit these materials in person to CSSD’s office, which is located 441 4th Street NW, Suite 550N, Washington, D.C.
-Unless you receive TANF or Medicaid benefits, you will be asked to pay a $5 fee in order to receive CSSD’s assistance.
 Once CSSD processes your application, its legal staff will file a Petition for Child Support with the Superior Court, and serve the non-custodial parent with a copy of this Petition.

 - You can file a new child support case on your own at the Superior Court.
 The Family Court Self-Help Center, located in Room JM-570, can provide a blank Petition for Child Support for you to fill out on your own, if you do not have an attorney helping you.
 This paperwork must then be filed at the Central Intake Center, located at JM-540.
 The cost of filing a Petition for Child Support is $80.
 This cost can be waived if you complete and file an Application to Proceed Without Prepayment of Fees, Costs and Security with your Petition for Child Support.